-Planting & Growing

-Canadian Wild Ginger will grow to be only 4 inches tall at maturity, with a spread of 12 inches.
+Planting & Growing Asian Wild Ginger will grow to be only 4 inches tall at maturity, with a spread of 12 inches.
 Its foliage tends to remain low and dense right to the ground.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 10 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!

-This plant should only be grown in a shady location.
+This plant does best in partial shade to shade.
 It requires an evenly moist well-drained soil for optimal growth.
 It is not particular as to soil pH, but grows best in rich soils.
 It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in both summer and winter to conserve soil moisture and protect it in exposed locations or colder microclimates.
-This species is native to parts of North America.
+This species is not originally from North America.
 It can be propagated by division.